influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/exprFilter.md

 withExpr(expr)
 ```

-Expr refers to the expression that determines the outcome of the filter.
+"Expr refers to the expression that determines the outcome of the filter."

 ### fn withFields